Planning your Trip

 Sort Out Your Cash

-Travel money is something to think about well in advance of your trip, however if you turn up at Heathrow and want to change up some pounds into another currency, you'll have no problem as there are plenty of places you can do this.
+is something to think about well in advance of your trip, so you can do your research and find the best exchange rates!
+However if you turn up at Heathrow and want to purchase another currency, or pick up your preordered cash, you’ll have no problem as there are plenty of places you can do this.

-However, the rates may be worse at the airport compared to changing your money online before you go.
+Keep in mind that the rates may be less favourable at the airport compared to changing your money online before you go.
 Always try to compare the exchange rates and the commission to find out where you can get the most for your money so you have more to spend while overseas.
+Use the Travelex tool above to find the current exchange rate, preorder your money and arrange collection in the airport.

 List Your Important Numbers